What to enter in the project budget

 - Other operating expenses

 The Project Owner obtains information about costs from each project partner.
 These costs are to be entered into the cost plan under the relevant category.
-If the partners do not come from the same sector as the Project Owner, then the costs are to be entered according to the budget calculation rules for the sector to which the partner belongs.
+If the partners do not come from the same sector as the Project Owner, then the costs are to be calculated according to the budget rules for the sector to which the partner belongs.
 For more information, see under how to enter costs for project partners who are R&D suppliers to the project.

 Direct and indirect project costs